Arthur Read: Development

 While his character has mostly remained the same, Arthur's appearance has changed after the publication of Brown's first Arthur book, Arthur's Nose (1976).
 The character's most recognizable form is a light brown, slanted face with small ears and nostrils with signature round brown-rimmed eyeglasses.
 The book "Arthur's Eyes" depicts him getting his glasses for the first time, a trait that carries over to future depictions of the character.

 Arthur's first appearance depicted him with a long nose, which makes him more closely resemble an actual aardvark, though as the books progressed (as seen in the first season of PBS's Reading Rainbow in its 13th episode, titled "Arthur's Eyes") and eventually became an animated TV series, his appearance changed.
 Normally, Arthur wears a yellow V-neck sweater over a white dress shirt, blue jeans along with red and white sneakers.
 He also occasionally wears a red rugby-style sweater.
 In the series finale ("All Grown Up"), Arthur's 28-year-old appearance features him with straight dark brown hair, slight facial hair, a green vest with a hood, and a red and yellow shirt with a Dark Bunny insignia.

 Voice actors

-Numerous children voice actors from Canada has voiced the character of Arthur throughout its run.
+Numerous children voice actors from Canada have voiced the character of Arthur throughout its run.